What Is Oral Sedation?

 Fortunately, oral sedation dentistry provides people who have odontophobia with a way to get the treatment they need.
 Patients who were once fearful when visiting the dentist can now feel relaxed and comfortable with the use of gentle oral sedatives.

 Lakefront Family Dentistry is now offering oral conscious sedation to residents of the Southern California.
 This means residents who have avoided the dentist can now receive the dental treatment they need with the help of oral sedatives.
-Dr. Derek B. Hauser, DDS, and Dr.°Matthew R. Kanter, DDS, have received advanced training in sedation dentistry.
+Dr. Derek B. Hauser, DDS, has received advanced training in sedation dentistry.

 Types of Sedation Dentistry